sargey18/Marketing-Tradesmen/readme.md

 The was something in the features that was causing the homepage to not be responsive past 500px.
 I could not find the issue even when changing the color of certain elements,

-I solved this by dowloading a developer tool called unicorn revealer, this and how handy tool instantly show all of the elements on the page and how they interact with each other.
+I solved this by downloading a developer tool called unicorn revealer, this and how handy tool instantly show all of the elements on the page and how they interact with each other.

 Using this tool I was able to identify which element was causing the problem and reduce it accordingly.